Skip to main content

 The solution

-The data challenges LAC faced — siloed systems, low-quality data, manual cleaning — are common across public health jurisdictions.
-Through this work, the DIBBs team gained insights on how to adapt modular, open-source solutions for disease surveillance systems nationwide.
+The challenges LAC faced — siloed systems, low-quality data, manual cleaning — are common across public health jurisdictions.
+Through this work, the DIBBs team learned how to adapt modular, open-source solutions for disease surveillance nationwide.

 The results

-• Pipeline processes ELR data at a near 100% success rate without requiring significant modifications, enabling LAC disease teams to access and analyze cleaned ELR data
+• Processes ELR data at near 100% success rate without significant modifications, giving disease teams cleaned ELR data alongside eCR

 Let’s deliver together.